WiAErDS/VirtuE/README.md

 # VEM
 Virtual Element Method for cut static background meshes, interface modelled by the level set method

-Run the "study" files to see what is going on.
+Play around with the files in the "Study" folder to see what is going on.

 # Installation